 Sony does make some interesting audio products that stand up among all others because of how sophisticated they are.
 By appearance as well they look quite unique and they work very differently as compared to most other earphones on the market.
 Be warned that these not really the casual listening type earphones that you can just plug them in your ears and go around.
 It is like a ritual to wear these earphones and take in the wonderful experience listening to music with them.
+If these are not for you, the Focal Spark review showcases a pair of earphones that are more stylish.

 Build Quality and Comfort